A tornado outbreak in February? In the Great Lakes? Storms leave a trail of destruction

 The storms followed unusual warmth across much of the region in recent days.
 They were followed Wednesday by a return to winter weather, with snow and temperatures in the 20s in some areas.

 Weather service teams throughout the region were trying to confirm tornado reports.
-One suspected tornado traveled across Chicago's southern suburbs — from Calumet City, Illinois, into East Chicago and Gary in northwestern Indiana — before heading out to Lake Michigan as a waterspout, said weather service meteorologist Kevin Doom.
+One suspected tornado traveled across Chicago's southern suburbs — from Calumet City, Illinois, into East Chicago and Gary in northwestern Indiana — before heading out over Lake Michigan as a waterspout, weather service meteorologist Kevin Doom said.

 The Grand Blanc Township tornado is only the second February tornado for the section of Michigan covered by Detroit's National Weather Service office since recordkeeping began in 1950, following one in Wayne County on Feb.
 28, 1974, the service said.

-The warm weather and severe storms, including hail up to an inch (2.5 centimeters) in diameter, on Tuesday and Wednesday are unusual for the area this time of the year, Kook said.
+The warm weather and severe storms, including hail up to an inch (2.5 centimeters) in diameter, on Tuesday and Wednesday are unusual for the area this time of the year, said meteorologist Dave Kook of the weather service’s Detroit office.

 “This is not typical of late February by any means,” he said.
 “Basically, it’s kind of a month ahead of schedule for southeast Michigan.”

-Note: This story has been corrected to say that tornadoes in Michigan have been reported rarely in the first week of March, occurring only in 1956, 1961, 1976 and 1983.
-They are more common in the entire month of March.